coderjun/randori-plugin-intellij-wiki/Lesson-13:-Inter-object-Communication-–-Signals-and-EventBus.md

+<b>Please Note:</b> There is a new plugin version available which requires an SDK change, [please read for more details](https://github.com/RandoriAS/randori-plugin-intellij/wiki/Instructions-for-updating-your-Plugin).

 In this lesson, you will explore two decoupled methods of communication provided by the Randori framework.
 The two methods introduced in this lesson are generally a way to handle interoperability between your various cross-compiled objects.

 Remember that, ultimately, Randori is primarily glue that allows the interoperability of JS, cross-compiled AS and/or C# and HTML/CSS.
 Therefore you will also have at your disposal the methods provided by any other libraries you choose to use, e.g. you have already used jQuery and event listeners to handle some tasks in the application.